RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: Abstract

 \section{Abstract}

-The coexistence of diverse services with heterogeneous requirements is a major component of 5G.
-This calls for \emph{spectrum slicing}: efficient sharing of the wireless resources among diverse users while guaranteeing the respective requirements in terms of throughput, timing, and/or reliability.
-In this paper, we set up a simple system model of a \gls{ran} for investigating spectrum slicing for two user types: (1) broadband users with throughput requirements and (2) intermittently active users with a timing requirement, expressed as either latency-reliability or \gls{aoi}.
-We evaluate the trade-offs between between the achievable throughput of broadband users and the timing requirement of the intermittent users under three different access modes: \gls{oma}, \gls{noma}, and \gls{pnoma}.
-Analysis shows that, under a pessimistic model with destructive collisions, \gls{noma} schemes can almost match the throughput of \gls{oma} without jeopardizing the reliability and timeliness performance.
-This indicates that the capture effect can significantly improve NOMA performance, as confirmed by the numerical results.
+The coexistence of diverse services with heterogeneous requirements is a fundamental feature of 5G.
+This necessitates efficient \emph{\gls{ran} slicing}, defined as sharing of the wireless resources among diverse services while guaranteeing their respective throughput, timing, and/or reliability requirements.
+In this paper, we investigate \gls{ran} slicing for an uplink scenario in the form of multiple access schemes for two user types: (1) broadband users with throughput requirements and (2) intermittently active users with timing requirements, expressed as either \gls{lr} or \gls{paoi}.
+Broadband users transmit data continuously, hence, are allocated non-overlapping parts of the spectrum.
+We evaluate the trade-offs between the achievable throughput of a broadband user and the timing requirements of an intermittent user under \gls{oma} and \gls{noma}, considering capture.
+Our analysis shows that \gls{noma}, in combination with packet-level coding, is a superior strategy in most cases for both \gls{lr} and \gls{paoi}, achieving a similar \gls{lr} with only slight $2$\% decrease in throughput with respect to the upper bound in performance.
+However, there are extreme cases where \gls{oma} achieves a slightly greater throughput than \gls{noma} at the expense of an increased \gls{paoi}.

 \glsresetall